Spelt Swedish Lussekatter

 - The ingredients made 16 small buns.
 You can make them bigger (taller) by making your strips a little thicker.
 The baking times may vary, depending on the size of your buns.

-3 thoughts on “Spelt Swedish Lussebullar (Saint Lucia Saffron Buns)”
+3 thoughts on “Spelt Swedish Lussekatter”